 Partner and Head of National charities, Alison specialises in all aspects of contentious and non-contentious work for charities.
 She has over 20 years’ experience in providing strategic, pragmatic and commercial advice to a wide range of charities, social enterprises, educational institutions and individuals.
-In Legal 500 and Chambers UK she has been individually ranked as a leader in her field for many years and is described by sources as ‘extremely warm and has a great client manner but also has a fantastic depth of knowledge and an extremely tough edge when needed’.
+In Legal 500 and Chambers UK she has been individually ranked as a leader in her field for many years and is described by sources in Chambers 2020 as “very likeable, accessible, thoughtful and easy to speak to.”
+She has also been described as ‘extremely warm and has a great client manner but also has a fantastic depth of knowledge and an extremely tough edge when needed’.
 She is also consistently recognised by Citywealth as a prominent figure in the Leading Lawyers Honours List.

 Alison is well known for her client focussed approach and ability to cut through difficult situations in order to identify workable solutions for her charity clients.
 She maintains a calm approach even in the most challenging circumstances and has a strong reputation for achieving successful outcomes for clients.